For the 7th and 8th grade student-athlete

-This exclusive program is for the eighth or ninth grade student-athlete looking to get a jump on the competition in alpine, freestyle, Nordic, or snowboarding.
+This exclusive program is for seventh and eighth grade student-athletes looking to commit full time to on-snow training.
+Winter term athletes compete in alpine, freestyle, Nordic, or snowboarding.

 Winter Term students get a head start learning to balance daily on-snow training with a strong prep school academic program.

-The program runs from the weekend following Thanksgiving until the end of competitions in March.
+The program runs from the week before Thanksgiving until the end of competitions in March.